-In this scenario, the fraudster is an outsider that has nothing to do with the organization which offers a loyalty program.
+In this scenario, the fraudster is an outsider.
+They have nothing to do with the organization which offers a loyalty program.
 Hackers exploit loyalty program systems by finding their weak spots or simply taking advantage of weak customer passwords.
-That way, the fraudsters are able to access the account containing reward points and use them for their own benefit (e.g., claim free products, get discount codes, resell the points on the ''hacker bazaar'').
+That way, the fraudsters are able to access the account containing reward points and use them for their own benefit; e.g., claim free products, get discount codes, resell the points on the ''hacker bazaar''.

 Oftentimes the fraudster is the employee of a business offering a loyalty program.
-A common scenario would be a situation in which a customer does not use their loyalty card (they did not sign up for the loyalty program, or they simply forgot the card), and a staff member credits the purchase to their own account for personal gain.
+A common scenario would be a situation in which a customer does not use their loyalty card; i.e., they did not sign up for the loyalty program, or they simply forgot the card; and a staff member credits the purchase to their own account for personal gain.

 Customers who signed up for a loyalty program tend to ''game the system'' in various ways.
-One way to claim rewards is by buying an expensive item that generates a lot of points, only to cancel the purchase after the prize is redeemed.
+One way to claim rewards is by buying an expensive item that generates a lot of points, only to cancel the purchase after claiming the prize.
 Furthermore, customers are no strangers to selling their points since most loyalty programs allow gifting points to other customers.
-This opens an opportunity for a customer to sell their points, which is usually strictly prohibited.
+This opens an opportunity for a customer to sell their points.

 All of the previously mentioned types of payment card fraud have one thing in common, they result in chargebacks.
-A chargeback is the amount returned to the cardholder after they successfully file a customer dispute regarding a product or a service.
+A chargeback is the amount returned to the cardholder after they successfully file a customer dispute.
 Chargeback costs should not be taken lightly since the merchant (or issuing bank) is obliged to refund the amount for falsely purchased goods to the account owner without ever receiving back the product.
 Another threat lies in the fact that if the chargeback rate is higher than acceptable, processing companies might raise the fees for each transaction.
 These costs can have detrimental effects on one's business, especially if we consider SMEs and start-ups.

-We can't wipe out fraud from the equation, but what we can do is heighten the security measures and protect merchants and issuing banks from chargebacks.
+We can't wipe out fraud from the equation.
+What we can do is heighten the security measures and protect merchants and issuing banks from chargebacks.
 The new generation of 3D Secure enables ultimate security accompanied by a smooth user experience, resulting in consumer confidence in online payments and reduced chargeback rates.
 By implementing Strong Customer Authentication required by PSD2, online payments are enriched with another layer of security while ensuring a seamless customer experience during the processing of online payments.

 3D Secure can successfully fight common CNP, ATO, and friendly fraud.
 However, since 3D Secure can be implemented in non-payment environments and transactions, it can also prevent loyalty fraud by protecting loyalty cards and cardholder authenticity.